davidmasp/IEO_PRAC_analysis/prac_analysis_doc.md

 ## Filtering by gene expression levels

-In order to eliminate those values from our, a mask is creating, using as a factor of exclusion average of expression higher than 1.
+In order to eliminate those values from our dataset, we filter it using as a factor of exclusion average of expression higher than 1.

 ```r